Skip to Main Content

 Formulate the question

-• Use PICO or other appropriate framework to formulate the research question.
+• Use PCC or other appropriate framework to formulate the research question.

 • Explore the literature to see what studies have been done in your area of interest; tweak your question if needed based on what you find.